openstack-archive/tripleo-ha-utils/roles/instance-ha/README.md

     ansible-playbook /home/stack/tripleo-quickstart-utils/playbooks/overcloud-instance-ha.yml -e release="rhos-10"

+By default the playbook will install the instance-ha solution with the shared storage configuration, but it is possible to make the installation in a no shared storage environment, passing the **instance_ha_shared_storage** variable as **false**:

+    ansible-playbook /home/stack/tripleo-quickstart-utils/playbooks/overcloud-instance-ha.yml -e release="rhos-10" -e instance_ha_shared_storage=false

 If a user already installed STONITH for controllers and wants just to apply all the instance HA steps with STONITH for the compute nodes can launch this: